Frequently Asked Questions (FAQ)

 The physical properties of tin and copper allow them to form a bond without use of “mediating agency”, such as the cement that is often used to secure stainless steel to copper, or a catalyst which might leave a residue.

 Before tinning, copper is “pickled” in dilute acid (usually hydrochloric, but in certain circumstances muriatic) which not only completely cleans the copper but “etches” it microscopically.
-When the copper is then heated on an open forge (to a temperature below its melting point but above that of tin), this finely etched surface (actually a thin film of cuprous oxide) meets molten tin to form a crystalline film layer of bronze alloy, not much more than a micron or so thick, but metallically bonded across both the copper and the tin layers.
+When the copper is then heated on an open forge (to a temperature below its melting point but above that of tin), this finely etched surface and a microns-thin film of cuprous oxide meets molten tin to form a crystalline film layer of bronze alloy, not much more than a micron or so thick, but metallically bonded across both the copper and the tin layers.

 Keeping the metals from curing too quickly in the process requires light applications of ammonium chloride flux (a mildly acidic, non-toxic, water soluble salt).
 All acid residues are burned off as the pan is heated on the tinning forge.